 While the divide still exists, most of today’s chiropractors would classify themselves as mixers.
 Many are drawn to the profession because they believe in a holistic approach to treatment.
 One component of chiropractic’s effectiveness is practitioners’ willingness to examine the entire scope of the patient’s experience and recommend lifestyle, nutritional, and environmental changes to support wellness.
 Many chiropractors are committed to ongoing education in complementary and alternative medicine and incorporate acupuncture, heat and ice therapy, homeopathy and nutritional counseling into their practice.

 Licensing requirements and scope of treatment capabilities vary from state to state.
 In each state, chiropractors must pass extensive examinations that include diagnostic, x-ray imaging and case management topics.
 Some states also examine chiropractors on their ability to perform minor surgery and offer nutritional and massage therapy.
 You can find out more about your state’s scope of practice in this article.

 Overall, chiropractic care has a documented history as a child-friendly and effective form of treatment for children experiencing developmental challenges.
-In 2016, the American Chiropractic Association issued a statement summarizing pediatric chiropractic’s use and benefits, which read in part, “The American Chiropractic Association (ACA) affirms that the evaluation, diagnosis, care and management of the pediatric patient is within the scope of chiropractic care, and that pediatric chiropractic care, when administered properly, is effective, safe and gentle.
+In 2016, the American Chiropractic Association issued a statment summarizing pediatric chiropractic’s use and benefits, which read in part, “The American Chiropractic Association (ACA) affirms that the evaluation, diagnosis, care and management of the pediatric patient is within the scope of chiropractic care, and that pediatric chiropractic care, when administered properly, is effective, safe and gentle.
 ACA recognizes that the doctor of chiropractic is an important member of the integrative pediatric health care team.”